Originally published January 2017 / Updated December 2020

 When the patient or legal guardian is hesitant or refuses vaccination

-Physicians should make every effort to continue to care for patients in the existing doctor-patient relationship in accordance with current standards of care.14 For assistance and advice on caring for patients who are reluctant about a vaccine, physicians should consult with the expectations and guidance of their College, other organizations such as the Canadian Paediatric Society, and contact the CMPA.
+Physicians should make every effort to continue to care for patients in the existing doctor-patient relationship in accordance with current standards of care.16 For assistance and advice on caring for patients who are reluctant about a vaccine, physicians should consult with the expectations and guidance of their College, other organizations such as the Canadian Paediatric Society, and contact the CMPA.

 Despite good explanations, parents and/or legal guardians may still have a variety of reasons for refusing to consent to the vaccination of their children.
 Except in Québec, physicians should generally respect an informed decision by a child who they consider to be a mature minor and capable of understanding the risks of refusing the vaccination.
-In Québec, the law generally only permits children 14 years of age and older to consent to care.15 Physicians should document the wishes of the minor and the parent, if known, on the medical record along with the physician’s assessment of the child’s capacity to consent and understanding of the risks.15
+In Québec, the law generally only permits children 14 years of age and older to consent to care.17 Physicians should document the wishes of the minor and the parent, if known, on the medical record along with the physician’s assessment of the child’s capacity to consent and understanding of the risks.17

 If a vaccine is recommended but refused, a detailed note of both the consent discussion and the refusal should be made in the medical record.
-The physician should also keep the lines of communication open for future discussions about immunization and consider directing the patient or legal guardian to a trusted source of reliable information.13
+The physician should also keep the lines of communication open for future discussions about immunization and consider directing the patient or legal guardian to a trusted source of reliable information.15

 Physicians with unvaccinated patients will want to consider how to arrange their office processes to address any risks associated with these patients coming into contact with vulnerable patients, such as those with suppressed immune systems or those who have not yet received vaccinations.
 Scheduling appointments at different times of the day or week to treat each type of patient could be one approach.
 Physicians should encourage unvaccinated patients or their legal guardians to inform the healthcare providers they come in contact with that they are not fully immunized.
+These steps are especially important in the context of the COVID-19 pandemic.

 Physicians may be troubled if a patient refuses a vaccine solely for reasons of cost.
 The patient or legal guardian can be informed to contact their provincial health ministry on programs and assistance available for vaccinations.

 In exceptional circumstances where a patient (or a patient’s legal guardian) has refused immunization, but the vaccine is medically appropriate and necessary to preserve the life or health of the child, it may be necessary for physicians to contact child protection agencies.
-For information on child protection agencies across Canada, physicians can refer to the Canadian Child Welfare Research Portal.16 Physicians may also wish to contact the CMPA for advice in these circumstances.
+For information on child protection agencies across Canada, physicians can refer to the Canadian Child Welfare Research Portal.18 Physicians may also wish to contact the CMPA for advice in these circumstances.

 The necessity for follow-up